Revolutionary war women were able to play a significant role specifically because men looked down upon them.

 Because women were considered too simple to understand complex military strategy during the American Revolution, men spoke freely around them.
 Thus, they made great spies, providing food and peddling wares to enemy camps while listening for important information.

 Ann Bates is one such person.
-A Philadelphia schoolteacher, loyal to the crown, she assumed a false name and pretended to peddler while counting Continental Army troops and supplies for the British.
+A Philadelphia schoolteacher, loyal to the crown, she assumed a false name and pretended to peddle while counting Continental Army troops and supplies for the British.

 Unfortunately, this means that the most significant women in the Revolutionary War may be completely unknown to us.
 Many were probably never caught spying, and their secret role may never have been documented.

-"Miss Jenny," for example, is known only from a letter written from Baron Ottendorf to the British general, Sir Henry Clinton.
-We don't even know her real name!
+“Miss Jenny,” for example, is known only from a letter written from fooon Ottendorf to the British general, Sir Henry Clinton.
+We don’t even know her real name!

 How many others played similar roles in the American Revolution may never be known.